 Scope 2 emissions represent indirect GHG emissions resulting from the consumption of purchased electricity.
-In 2022, UNEC's electricity consumption resulted in approximately 926,752.5 kg CO2 emissions.
+In 2022, UNEC's electricity consumption resulted in approximately 926,752.5 kg of CO2 emissions.
+By 2023, the university's electricity consumption led to approximately 904,510.44 kg of CO2 emissions, signifying a decrease of 2.4%.